antatar/joomla-rotate-plugin/README.md

 # joomla-rotate-plugin

 # Description
-joomlaJoomla 3+ plugin for displaying one type of content for registered users and another type of content for guests within an article.
+Joomla 3+ plugin for displaying one type of content for registered users and another type of content for guests within an article.

 # Usage
 Content can be displayed inline or using a module: